Navya-75/Power-calculator-/README.md

 ## How to Use
 1. Open `index.html` in a browser.
 2. Enter base and exponent.
-3. Click "Calculate" to see the result.
+3. Click "Calculate" to see the re

-## Made for learning purposes 🎓